 - Are they walked regularly?

-Of course, some behaviours are not so innocent.
-So what if your dog continues to eat dirt even when it’s all of its needs is met?
+Of course, some behaviors are not so innocent.
+So what if your dog continues to eat dirt even when all of its needs are met?

-If your dog obsessively eats dirt and can’t be distracted with toys or food, it could be that the act has become a compulsion.
+If your dog obsessively eats dirt and can’t be distracted by toys or food, it could be a sign that it has become a habit or compulsion.

-While obsessive behaviour is a cause for concern on the other end of the scale is the dog that occasionally eats dirt for no apparent reason.
+While obsessive behavior is a cause for concern, on the other end of the scale is the dog that occasionally eats dirt for no apparent reason.
 Why would your dog start sampling soil when it hasn’t before?

 The dangers of eating dirt

-Since most cultivated land will carry pesticides, fertilisers or herbicides care is also needed in natural environments as dirt could carry toxic substances.
+Since most cultivated land will carry pesticides, fertilizers, or herbicides, care is also needed in natural environments as dirt could carry toxic substances.

 Why do dogs eat mud?

-However, if you have any concerns about your dog’s behaviour or they have suddenly started eating dirt do consult your vet.
+However, if you have any concerns about your dog’s behavior or they have suddenly started eating dirt, do consult your vet.